Mental Health First Aid

 About the Course

-The Mental Health First Aid program is an interactive session which runs 8 hours.
-It can be conducted as a one-day seminar, or two ½ day events spaced over a short period of time.
-Mental Health First Aid certification must be renewed every three years, and introduces participants to:
+The Mental Health First Aid program is an interactive 8-hour course that can be conducted as one full-day session or two half-day sessions spaced over a short period of time.
+It introduces participants to:

-- An understanding of the prevalence of various mental health disorders in the U.S. and the need for reduced stigma in their communities
+- An understanding of the prevalence of mental health disorders in the U.S. and the need for reduced stigma in their communities

 Who should become a Mental Health First Aider?